Revision Info: Documentation for ARchi VR Version 3.1 - March 2023

 ---|---|---|

-Immediate Reaction Pattern | Singular execution of task triggered directly by invocation event | Immediate, singular command of task or function call |
+Immediate Reaction Pattern | Direct execution of task triggered by invocation event | Immediate, singular command of task or function call |

 Timed Reaction Pattern | Temporally executed action | Delayed action, timed action sequence |